Aveglia/vAMPirus/docs/HelpDocumentation.md

     f.
 Pairwise Wilcoxon
     g.
 PERMANOVA

-To have these statistical tests ran and included in the final vAMPirus report, you will need to add the add "--stats run" to the launch command:
+To have these statistical tests ran and included in the final vAMPirus report, you will need to add the add "--stats" to the launch command:

-    nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats run
+    nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats

 NOTE=> Be sure that there is more than 1 sample in each treatment category or there will be errors

 # vAMPirus output

-There are several files created throughout the vAMPirus pipeline that are stored and organized in directories within the specified results/output directory (ex. ${working_directory}/results; line 27 in the configuration file).
+There are several files created throughout the vAMPirus pipeline that are stored and organized in directories within the specified results/output directory (ex. ${working_directory}/results; lime 27 in the configuration file).
 We will go through the structure of the output directory and where to find which files here:

 ## Pipeline performance information - ${working_directory}/results/PipelinePerformance/